Tumaskar/M1_Game_BalloonShooting/2_Architecture/README.md

 # Design.

-The project is designed primarily on tasks handling different modules of the project viz, Balloon movements, levels, and hitting the balloon.
+The project is designed primarily on tasks handling of the project that is , Balloon movements, Levels, and hitting the balloon.
 The main two types of objects are arrows and balloons.

 The input for the movements of the bow is to use # UP and # DOWN buttons arrow key.